 The Shark Rotator Lift-Away ADV is the best vacuum with an upright design that we've tested.
-This bagless corded upright delivers superb cleaning performance on bare floors and easily deals with pet hair.
-It also does a very good job clearing debris on low and high-pile carpet, though you may need to make another pass to fully clean especially fine debris from carpeted surfaces.
+This upright vacuum performs exceptionally well on bare floors, easily cleaning pet hair as well as small and bulky debris.
+It does an excellent job cleaning debris on high-pile carpet and sucks up a good amount of material on low-pile carpet, though you may need to make another pass to fully clean very fine debris.

 If you want a vacuum that's a little easier to maintain, consider the Kenmore Intuition Bagged.
 It doesn't perform as well as the Shark Rotator Lift-Away ADV on bare floors and incurs higher recurring costs, but its bagged design results in fewer parts that need regular cleaning.
 Its use of a dirtbag also results in a cleaner means of debris disposal, as you can take out and throw away the dirtbag without releasing a plume of dust and debris.
 It uses a similar design in that you can carry its canister around separately, allowing you to clean tight areas with less difficulty.
 It also comes with a turbo brush for cleaning fabric surfaces, a stiff-bristle brush, a three-in-one combination tool that serves as a crevice tool, an upholstery tool, and a dusting brush.
 Unfortunately, this vacuum isn't very maneuverable, as it lacks any sort of surface type adjustment to climb over obstructions like electrical cords.
 Its top-mounted dirtbag compartment is also quite large and gets in the way when navigating under tables and couches.